maxohsawa/pacmen/README.md

-# Real Time Bus Tracker
+# Pacmen

 ### Description
-This project currently tracks all the buses on route 1 as per the MBTA API.
-Locations are updated every 15 seconds.
+This project demonstrates the use of user interaction via button inputs, the manipulation of the DOM to create objects via JavaScript, and some rudimentary collision detection.
+It currently adds a Pacman with each press of the add button and then begins the animation with the start button.

 ### How to Run
 Currently is not built to be hosted.
-Simply open the index.html file locally with your browser.
+Simply open the index.html file locally with your browser or visit the [demo](https://maxohsawa.github.io/pacmen).

 ### Roadmap of Future Improvements
-Potentially may allow for user interaction to select buses and trains and pull down respective data for the selection.
-Would also like to add custom icons for bus and train markers.
+Potentially may add animations for pacmen to have moving mouths, may add food to the window for the pacmen to interact with.

 ### License

-Copyright 2021 Max Ohsawa
+Copyright © 2021 Max Ohsawa.
+All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: